eth-ecuador/zket-core-program/2025/week4_plonk.md

 > ⚠️ Halo2 requires strong **Rust** skills and comfort with reading documentation on your own.

-All Circom challenges can be adapted to Halo2 — but you'll need to figure out how.

 #### Recommended Resources

 - [Intro to Halo2 – Consensys](https://consensys.io/diligence/blog/2023/07/endeavors-into-the-zero-knowledge-halo2-proving-system/)